skoczen/will/docs/config.md

 - `ALLOW_INSECURE_HIPCHAT_SERVER`: the option to disable SSL checks (seriously, don't),
 - and all of your non-sensitive plugin settings.

-More expansive documenation on all of those settings is in `config.py`, right where you need it.
+More expansive documentation on all of those settings is in `config.py`, right where you need it.

 ## How environment variables and config.py are combined